-ART 2480 - Special Projects: Drawing.1-3 credits (Max 6) (T)
+ART 2480 - Special Projects: Drawing: (1 - 3 credits)

 Special Projects: Drawing is designed for the student wishing to explore a single aspect or topic of drawing in depth.
 The course will be offered for 1, 2, or 3 credits depending on the topic and semester.
-Topics will be identified in the current schedule and will include courses such as anatomy, figure drawing, portrait drawing, pastel drawing, and mixed media with drawing. (.5 lect., 1 lab/1 lect., 2 lab/1.5 lect., 3 lab)
+Topics will be identified in the current schedule and will include courses such as anatomy, figure drawing, portrait drawing, pastel drawing, and mixed media with drawing.
+This course may be repeated for a maximum of six credits applicable toward graduation. (.5 lect., 1 lab/1 lect., 2 lab/ 1.5 lect., 3 lab)

-ART 2482 - Special Projects: Painting.
-1-3 credits (Max 6) (T)
+ART 2482 - Special Projects: Painting: (1 - 3 credits)

 This course is designed for the student wishing to explore a single aspect or topic of painting in depth.
 The course will be offered for 1, 2, or 3 credits depending on the topic and semester.
-Topics will be identified in the current schedule and will include areas such as encaustic, oil, or watercolor. (.5 lect., 1 lab/1 lect., 2 lab/1.5 lect., 3 lab)
+Topics will be identified in the current schedule and will include areas such as encaustic, oil, or watercolor.
+This course may be repeated for a maximum of six credits applicable toward graduation. (.5 lect., 1 lab/1 lect., 2 lab/ 1.5 lect., 3 lab)

-ART 2483 - Special Projects: Printmaking.
+ART 2483 - Special Projects: Printmaking: (1 - 3 credits)

 This course is designed for the student wishing to explore a single aspect of printmaking in depth.
-The course will be offered as 1, 2, or 3 credits depending on the topic and semester.
-Topics will be identified in the current schedule and will include areas such as silkscreen, monoprint, intaglio, and relief. (.5 lect., 1 lab/1 lect., 2 lab/1.5 lect., 3 lab)
+The course will be offered as 1,2 or 3 credits depending on the topic and semester.
+Topics will be identified in the current schedule and will include areas such as silkscreen, monoprint, intaglio, and relief.
+This course may be repeated for a maximum of 6 credits applicable toward graduation. (.5 lect., 1 lab/1 lect., 2 lab/ 1.5 lect., 3 lab)

-ART 2484 - Special Projects: Photography.
+ART 2484 - Special Projects: Photography: (1 - 3 credits)

 This course is designed for the student wishing to explore a single aspect of photography in depth.
 The course will be offered as 1, 2, or 3 credits depending on the topic and semester.
-Topics will be identified in the current schedule and will include areas such as alternative photographic processes such as cynotypes, color, non 35 mm formats, and platinum printing. (.5 lect., 1 lab/1 lect., 2 lab/ 1.5 lect., 3 lab)
+Topics will be identified in the current schedule and will include areas such as alternative photographic processes such as cynotypes, color, non 35 mm formats, and platinum printing.
+Course may be repeated for a maximum of 6 credits applicable toward graduation. (.5 lect., 1 lab/1 lect., 2 lab/ 1.5 lect., 3 lab)

-ART 2485 - Special Projects: Ceramics.
+ART 2485 - Special Projects: Ceramics: (1 - 3 credits)

 This course is designed for the student wishing to explore a single aspect of ceramics in depth.
 The course will be offered as 1, 2, or 3 credits depending on the topic and semester.
 Topics will be identified in the current schedule and will include areas such as advanced throwing, hand-building, glazing and firing techniques.
-In some cases students may be required to provide their own greenware or bisque.
+In some cases, students may be required to provide their own greenware or bisque.
+This course may be repeated for a maximum of 6 credits applicable toward graduation.
 Prerequisite: Completion of ART 2410 or instructor's permission.
 (1-3 lect.)

-ART 2487 - Special Projects: Sculpture.
+ART 2487 - Special Projects: Sculpture (1 - 3 credits)

 This course is designed for the student wishing to explore a single aspect of sculpture in-depth.
 This course will be offered as 1, 2, or 3 credits depending on the topic and semester.
-Topics will be identified in the current schedule and will include areas such as metals, addition or subtraction methods, assemblage, new media, and installation. (.5 lect., 1 lab/1 lect., 2 lab/1.5 lect., 3 lab)
+Topics will be identified in the current schedule and will include areas such as metals, addition or subtraction methods, assemblage, new media and installation.
+This course may be repeated for a maximum of six credits applicable towards graduation. (.5 lect., 1 lab/1 lect., 2 lab/1.5 lect., 3 lab)